-To achieve collecting and correlating events detected by a number of detector probes, various collaborative intrusion detection systems (CIDS) have been proposed, for which a detailed overview can be found in [4].
+Generally, large-scale attacks can only be detected by collecting and correlating events from a number of detector probes.
+The collection of evidence has to be extended to suspicious events as well, which otherwise do not necessarily suggest attacks themselves.
+In order to achieve this, various collaborative intrusion detection systems (CIDS) have been proposed, for which a detailed overview can be found in [3].

-The earliest collaborative detection systems used a centralized approach for collecting the events.
-The Internet Storm Center DShield project collects firewall and intrusion detection logs from participants, uploaded either manually or automatically [5].
+The earliest collaborative detection systems used a centralized approach for collecting the events, as seen on Figure 2.
+The Internet Storm Center DShield project collects firewall and intrusion detection logs from participants, uploaded either manually or automatically [6].
 The log files are then analyzed centrally to create trend reports.

-The NSTAT system [6] on the other hand is more advanced in the sense that its operation completely real-time.
+The NSTAT system [7] on the other hand is more advanced, since its operation completely real-time.
 In NSTAT, the detection data generated by the probes is preprocessed and filtered before being sent to a central server for correlation.
 This system analyzes the order of events using a state transition mechanism with predefined scenarios to find out the connection between them.

-The advantage of centralized methods is that the server is able to receive and process all data that could be gathered.
-Processing, i.e., correlation can be carried out with several different methods.
-SPICE [7] and CIDS [8] group events by their common attributes.
-The LAMBDA system tries to fit events detected into pre-defined and known scenarios [9].
-The JIGSAW system maps prerequisites and consequences of events to find out their purposes [10].
+The advantage of centralized methods is that the server is able to receive and process all data that could be gathered, i.e.,it has all the information necessary to recognize the intrusion attempt.
+The correlation can be carried out with several different methods.
+SPICE [8] and CIDS [9] group events by their common attributes.
+The LAMBDA system tries to fit events detected into pre-defined and known scenarios [10].
+The JIGSAW system maps prerequisites and consequences of events to find out their purposes [11].